n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 ### Supported authentication methods

 You can require authentication for any service calling your webhook URL.
+Choose from these authentication methods:

 - Basic auth
 - Header auth